I don’t generally suffer from anxiety. It doesn’t mean I don’t get stressed. Of course I do. We all do.

 - Set a playlist on Spotify or however you listen to music.
 Make sure it is only going to play for the length of time you need to be active.
 It’s a great timing system – music stops, you stop;

 - Enjoy yourself.
 Pain takes so much from us.
-To have 5, 10 or 30mins of physical movement listening to music you love, is just pure joy;
+To have 5, 10 or 30mins of physical movement listening to music you love while achieving a task, is just pure joy for me;

 - Be careful with upbeat music.
 I actually had some great toe tapping music on the other day and I started to dance a little.
 I know, I know….completely crazy and there were major consequences.
 So my advice is uplifting music is great but not anything that makes you think you can fly.